jthurteau/mr/README.md

   - \[-suffix]/\[suffix] is derived from:
     - empty string if fact 'standalone' is true and the project or app name are at least two characters in length
     - otherwise \[-developer]\[-org]\[-box] based on values gathered by the project configuration
+    - '-dev' is appended if a developer license is in use
+    - if 'generic/X' boxes are used, the 'generic/' portion is omitted, otheriwse slashed in the box name are converted to dashes
-    - box always defaults to 'generic-rhelV' when not specified, where V is the EL version.
+    - box always defaults to 'generic/rhelV' when not specified, where V is the EL version.
 - vms, a string vm_name, array of vm_name(s) or a hash keyed by vm_name(s).
   - automatically switches Mr to multi-vm mode unless 'standalone' or 'vm_name' is set
   - in the case of an array, Mr expects a \[vm_name].yaml to exist in the active path for each VM